 1 in custody after exchange of gunfire in west Olympia Saturday night

-A 22-year-old man is in custody and Olympia police continue to investigate after an exchange of gunfire in west Olympia Saturday night, police say.
+A 22-year-old man is in custody after an exchange of gunfire in west Olympia Saturday night, police say.

 About 8 p.m.
 Saturday, police were dispatched to the 2300 block of Evergreen Park Drive Southwest after multiple 911 calls about gunshots, Lt.
 Paul Lower said.

-A transaction over firearm parts near a hotel in the area turned into a robbery between buyer and seller.
+Police say a transaction over firearm parts near a hotel turned into a robbery between buyer and seller.
 The robbery victim then alerted an acquaintance who had a room at the hotel, then the two men chased after a vehicle leaving the area.

-One of those men, 22, fired his gun at the vehicle and someone inside the vehicle fired back, Lower said.
+One of the men fired his gun at the vehicle and someone inside the vehicle fired back, Lower said.

 The police investigation led them to a hotel room where they recovered a firearm and drug-related paraphernalia, he said.